Jack O'Shea: Senior

 Kerry missed out on a historic nine-in-a-row in Munster in 1983, as Cork finally triumphed.
-'The Kingdom' bounced back the following year with O'Shea winning his third National League medal and his seventh Munster title.
+The Kingdom bounced back the following year with O'Shea winning his third National League medal and his seventh Munster title.
 The centenary-year All-Ireland final pitted Kerry against old rivals and reigning champions Dublin.
-'The Kingdom' dominated the game from start to finish.
-Only two of Dublin's forwards scored as Kerry ran out easy winners by 0–14 to 1–6.
+Kerry defeated the holders 0–14 to 1–6.
 It was O'Shea's fifth All-Ireland winners' medal.
 A third Footballer of the Year award quickly followed.
 Also in this centenary year, O'Shea was selected in one of the midfield positions in the GAA's Football Team of the Century.

-Kerry made no mistake again in 1985.
-A two-goal victory over Cork gave O'Shea an eighth Munster winners' medal.
-Another All-Ireland final beckoned, with Dublin providing the opposition for a second consecutive year.
-O'Shea scored a key goal after eleven minutes and Kerry stormed to a nine-point lead at half-time.
-'The Dubs' came storming back with Joe McNally scoring two goals.
-The gap could not be bridged and Kerry won by 2–12 to 2–8.
+The following season saw Kerry defeat Cork to earn O'Shea an eighth Munster winners' medal.
+Another All-Ireland final against Dublin beckoned, in which O'Shea scored a key goal after eleven minutes and Kerry survived a fightback to win by 2–12 to 2–8.
 The victory gave O'Shea a sixth All-Ireland winners' medal.
-He was also presented with the Footballer of the Year award for a record fourth occasion, while also collecting a record sixth All Star in the midfield position.
+He was also voted Footballer of the Year for a record fourth occasion, while also collecting a record sixth All Star at midfield.

-In 1986, Kerry's dominance showed no sign of disappearing.
-Cork fell again in the provincial final, giving O'Shea a ninth Munster title.
-An eighth All-Ireland final appearance quickly followed and it turned out to be a historic occasion.
-Tyrone provided the opposition in their first-ever Championship decider.
-A Paudge Quinn goal gave the Ulster men a six-point lead in the second half; however, the game was far from over.
-Pat Spillane ran fifty yards up the field for a hand-passed goal to get Kerry back on track.
-Mikey Sheehy scored a second goal to give 'the Kingdom' a 2–15 to 1–10 victory.
-It was O'Shea's seventh All-Ireland medal.
+Cork fell again in the provincial final of 1986, giving O'Shea a ninth Munster title.
+In O'Shea's eighth All-Ireland final, a memorable game against Tyrone, Kerry came back to win by 2–15 to 1–10.
+It was O'Shea's seventh and final All-Ireland medal.

-The glory days were now over for Kerry as Cork captured the next four Munster titles.
-O'Shea continued to play with Kerry, winning his eleventh Munster title as captain of the team in 1991.
-Kerry were subsequently defeated by eventual champions Down in the All-Ireland semi-final.
-O'Shea retired from inter-county football the following year when Clare defeated 'The Kingdom' to win their second-ever Munster Senior Football final.
+O'Shea earned an eleventh Munster title as captain of the team in 1991 but Kerry were defeated by eventual champions Down in the All-Ireland semi-final.
+He retired from inter-county football the following year when Clare defeated Kerry to win only their second-ever Munster Senior Football crown.